Culinary herbs are easy to grow as long as you treat them like the varied plants they are

 Depending on the variety, try to pick whole or part stems that you then strip of leaves.
 Cut the stem at a point where there are emerging side-shoots.
 Basil has side shoots at leaf junctions and so tolerates leaf stripping to some degree, whereas mint doesn't and responds better to having whole stems cut at about ground level.

-Herbs produce the substances that give them their tastes and flavors chiefly as a defence against insects and other pests.
-It requires energy to produce these substances, and that energy comes from sunlight.
-So herbs generally do better in full sun as they have more spare energy to go into the production of their delicious flavors and produce more of them.
-Likewise, though many herbs will continue to grow through the year if given shelter and warmth, their best flavors are produced when they have maximum light.
+Herbs require energy to produce the substances that give them their tastes and flavours and that energy comes from sunlight.
+So herbs generally do better in full sun as they have more spare energy to go into the production of their delicious flavours and produce more of them.
+It does mean that you'll have to keep an eye on watering as the soft leafy types in particular can dry out quickly in such positions.

-Leave for a week or so before you begin to pick them and pick first from the densest pot.
+Leave for a week (longer if you can) beore you begin to pick them and pick first from the densest pot.
 When this has been decimated, leave it some time to recover and move onto the next densest which should have put a fair amount of growth on by now, then eventually move onto the last.

 Water and feed as you would house plants.
 If you put the plants on a bright windowsill, you will have a good supply for months on end.
-Sunshine is good, but may be a bit too much for hours on end in mid-summer, open a window for ventilation and don't let them dry out too much.
+Sunshine is good, but may be a bit too much for the whole day in mid-summer, open a window for ventilation and don't let them dry out too much.
 Many herbs do best in the sun, basil along with other Mediterranean types need full direct sun to develop the best flavor.